 In nature, collagen is found exclusively in animals, especially in the flesh and connective tissues of mammals.
-Collagen is a part of the connective tissue that, in the skin, helps in firmness, suppleness, and constant renewal of skin cells.
+Collagen is a part of the connective tissue in the skin that provides firmness, suppleness, and constant renewal of the skin cells.
 Collagen is vital for skin elasticity.
-With aging, the synthesis of collagen in the body reduces, which causes weakness, fatigue, aches, pain, and an overall lack of energy.
-Collagen supplements are intended to uphold skin, hair, nails, and body tissues of a person as metabolites of collagen assemble bone, skin, and ligaments by attracting fibroblasts that generate the synthesis of new collagen.
+With aging, the synthesis of collagen in the body reduces, causing weakness, fatigue, aches, pain, and an overall lack of energy.
+This sparked the need for external collagen supply to the body and led to the inception of the collagen supplement industry.
+Collagen supplements are intended to uphold a person's skin, hair, nails, and body tissues as metabolites of collagen assemble bone, skin, and ligaments by attracting fibroblasts that generate the synthesis of new collagen.
 In food, collagen is found mostly in the odd bits and tougher cuts of beef that contain connective tissue.
-Collagen is a vital component of connective tissue and is the most abundant protein in mammals, making up about 25% to 35% of the whole-body protein content.
+Collagen is a vital component of connective tissue and is the most abundant protein in mammals, making up about 25–35% of the whole-body protein content.

-Collagen and gelatin find its major application in dietary supplements, functional foods, beverages, confectionery, and desserts.
+Collagen and gelatin find their major application in dietary supplements, functional foods, beverages, confectionery, and desserts.
 It has been widely used as a food additive that improves the organoleptic properties of food products.
-For instance, the use of collagen in sausages and frankfurters improves the rheological properties and presence of animal nutritive fibers.
-In addition, desserts are characterized as sugary products, which may not have many health benefits to offer other than the taste.
-Therefore, the use of collagen in powdered form in dessert-making improves its nutritional value by providing essential protein and an amino acid that benefits in the production of collagen and elastin, resulting in healthier skin, inflammation sleep, and healthy hair growth.
+For instance, using collagen in sausages and frankfurters improves the rheological properties and presence of animal nutritive fibers.
+In addition, desserts are characterized as sugary products that may not offer many health benefits other than the taste.
+Therefore, the use of collagen in the powdered form in dessert making improves the nutritional value of the desserts by providing essential protein and an amino acid that benefit in the production of collagen and elastin, resulting in healthier skin, inflammation sleep, and healthy hair growth.
 Also, trifles, aspic, marshmallows, candy corn, and confections such as peeps, gummy bears, fruit snacks, and jelly babies contain a large amount of gelatin.

-Apart from this, the application of collagen in meat and fish products is expected to rise in the near future cited to the rising production of processed meat as well as the growing population across the globe.
-For instance, meat production has tripled over the last four decades and increased 20% in the last ten years.
-Meanwhile, industrial countries are consuming growing amounts of meat, nearly double the quantity in developing countries.
+In addition, the application of collagen in meat and fish products is expected to rise in the near future due to the rising production of processed meat and the growing population across the globe.
+For instance, according to the Worldwatch Institute's Nourishing the Planet Project for Vital Signs Online, worldwide meat production has tripled over the last four decades and increased by 20 percent in the last 10 years.
+Meanwhile, developed countries are consuming high quantities of meat, nearly double the quantity of developing countries.
 This mounting meat production is expected to increase the use of collagen for this application in the next few years.

 Moreover, dairy is one of the major food processing areas in the world.
-According to FAO, in 2018, the global milk output was 843 million tonnes, an increase of 2.2 percent from 2017.
-This can be attributed to production expansions in India, Turkey, the EU, Pakistan, the U.S., and Argentina.
-This indicates that there is a large amount of raw material availability for milk-based processed products.
+According to the Food and Agriculture Organization (FAO), the global milk output in 2018 was 843 million tons, an increase of 2.2 percent from 2017, driven by production expansions in India, Turkey, the European Union, Pakistan, the U.S., and Argentina.
+This indicates the availability of a large amount of raw material for milk-based processed products.

 Therefore, the demand for collagen and gelatine is expected to propel in the coming years in the food industry.
 Over the last decade, there has been a significant rise in the demand for processed food, and the consumption of bakery & confectionery products has grown exponentially.

-The growing awareness of protein consumption and dietary supplements is driving the collagen market for food & beverage applications.
-This will ameliorate the overall collagen market during the forecast period, which is expected to grow at a CAGR of 6.9% to reach $7.5 billion by 2027, according to Meticulous Research®.
+The growing awareness of protein consumption and dietary supplements drives the collagen market for food & beverage applications.
+These factors are expected to facilitate the overall collagen market during the forecast period, which is slated to register the highest CAGR of 6.9% to reach $8.64 billion by 2029, according to Meticulous Research®.